tristanlukens/dotfiles/macOS-setup.md

+## Hushlogin

+Run `touch .hushlogin` is in `$HOME`.
+This will suppress the last login message in the terminal.

 ## Wallpapers

 - clone [the repo](https://github.com/tristanlukens/wallpapers) into `$HOME/Pictures`
 - set one of the wallpapers using **Set Desktop Picture** in the right click menu
+- add `$HOME/Pictures/wallpapers` to System Preferences in Desktop & Screen Saver by pressing the + button